jamsesso/fxsync/README.md

 export default Button;
 ```

-**Important:** The name in the `@framerx` pragma does not need to match the component name, but it must be a valid JSX identifier.
+**Important:** The component name in the `@framerx` pragma does not need to match the component name defined in the file, but it must be a valid JSX identifier.
 Your component must also be the default export in the file.

 The name you specify in the pragma is the name that the component will have inside your Framer X design file (in this case it is `MyProductionButton`; see line 1 of the previous example).